DrakeRyzer/SW5e-Episode-2/0-PlayersHandbook/09-Combat/index.md

 #### Actions That Grant Movement
 If an action, bonus action, or reaction allows you to move as part of its effects, this additional movement does not count towards your speed.
 If it does not require an action, however, it does count towards your speed.

-### ing Up Your Move
+### Breaking Up Your Move
-You can  up your movement on your turn, using some of your speed before and after your action.
+You can break up your movement on your turn, using some of your speed before and after your action.
 For example, if you have a speed of 30 feet, you can move 10 feet, take your action, and then move 20 feet.

 #### Moving Between Attacks
-If you take an action that includes more than one weapon attack, you can  up your movement even further by moving between those attacks.
+If you take an action that includes more than one weapon attack, you can break up your movement even further by moving between those attacks.
 For example, a fighter with the Extra Attack feature who has a speed of 25 feet could move 10 feet, attack, move 15 feet, and then attack again.

 #### Using Different Speeds
 If you have more than one speed, such as your walking speed and a flying speed, you can switch back and forth between your speeds during your move.
 Whenever you switch, subtract the distance you've already moved from the new speed.
 The result determines how much farther you can move.
 If the result is 0 or less, you can't use the new speed during the current move.